lizzypokerface/progressive-pulse/_posts/2025-05-13-weekly-news.markdown

 ### Latin America and The Caribbean

+China seeks to strengthen trade ties with Latin America amidst the trade war with the US, aiming to build a shared future.

 * [`Al Jazeera` China seeks to strengthen trade ties with Latin America amid trade war](https://www.youtube.com/watch?v=K4PmEvud2js)
 * [`China Up Close` Partners in progress: China and Latin America in building a shared future](https://www.youtube.com/watch?v=IZ3_W3dIIbohttps://lijingjing.substack.com/p/china-us-announce-measures-to-ease)

 ### Oceania

+Australia is described as being "stuck in the middle" of global geopolitical tensions.

 * [`Michael Robets Blog` Australia: stuck in the middle](https://thenextrecession.wordpress.com/2025/05/02/australia-stuck-in-the-middle/)